10-Q 1 cdna-20230930.htm 10-Q cdna-20230930

 Product Revenue

 Product revenue is recognized from the sale of products to end-users, distributors and strategic partners when all revenue recognition criteria are satisfied.
 The Company generally has a contract or a purchase order from a customer with the specified required terms of order, including the number of products ordered.
-Transaction prices are determinable and products are delivered and the risk of loss is passed to the customer upon either shipping or delivery, as per the terms of the agreement.
+Transaction prices are determinable in the contract.
+The products are delivered and risk of loss passed to the customer upon either shipping or delivery, as per the terms of the agreement.
+There are no further performance obligations related to a contract and revenue is recognized at the point of delivery consistent with the terms of the contract or purchase order.

 Patient and Digital Solutions Revenue